Adithya-S-Bhat/ATM-Simulator-using-C/README.md

 2. Add a SuperUser option for administrator to add/delete/modify users

 #### __TODO__
-❌ Encipherment for Card IDs and Passwords

-❌ Plug in a forecast function based on the balance change
+❌ Add documents

+❌ Enhance the readability of the code

 ❌ Plug in the query for history transactions and balance change (SuperUser)

-❌ Finish the access to ALL-Users-List (SuperUser)

 ---